What Do Permit Reviewers Do?

 Compliance History Review

 A site's compliance history must be considered for certain authorizations and is also evaluated by the permit reviewer.
 Compliance history is a uniform standard used to determine how well an applicant has been complying with environmental regulations over the past five years.
-Applicants are classified as being poor, average, or high performers.
+Applicants are classified as being unsatisfactory, satisfactory, or high performers.
 Compliance history may be used in determining eligibility for authorizations or may result in additional permit requirements.

 Some air permit applications are subject to public notice, which requires the applicant to publish a newspaper notice and post signs regarding the pending permitting action.
 Most individual public notice periods last 30 days.
 Notice is published in a newspaper of general circulation.
 The sign postings allow members of the community that drive by the facility to be informed that there is a pending action at the site.
 Some applications are also subject to public notice requirements in alternative languages -- Spanish and Vietnamese being some of the more common alternative languages found in Texas.

 Minor source applications received on or after June 24, 2010 and all major source applications are subject to a second public notice (including sign postings).
 Newspaper publication of the second notice usually occurs after the permit special conditions and maximum allowable emission rates table have been drafted.
 Preparation of the second public notice package is the responsibility of the permit reviewer.